jasperalbers/nest-benchmarks/README.md

   - `hpc_benchmark_daint_strict.xml`

-    - where we have changed the parameter `PLASTIC` to false:
+    - where we change the parameter `PLASTIC` to false:

       ​	`<parameter name="PLASTIC" type="string">false</parameter>`